-Pieces meeting the automation-compatibility criteria in 301.3.0, Physical Standards for Automation Flats, may be prepared in 5-digit scheme bundles for those 5-digit ZIP Code combinations identified in L007.
-These bundles must meet the additional standards in 1.4e, Preparation Definitions and Instructions.
+Pieces meeting the automation-compatibility criteria in 301.3.0, may be prepared in 5-digit scheme bundles for those 5-digit ZIP Code combinations identified in L007.
+These bundles must meet the additional standards in 1.4e.

 6.8 Cotraying and Cobundling With Presorted Price Mail